CommonAccord/Site-Org/Doc/ICANN/ICANN_Rules_Sec_Communication.2009-10-30.md

 6.=[02/Bit/Ssec_03]

-7.sec=Except as otherwise provided in these Rules, all time periods calculated under these Rules to begin when a communication is made shall begin to run on the earliest date that the communication is deemed to have been made in accordance with Paragraph 2(f).
+7.sec=Except as otherwise provided in these {Rules}, all time periods calculated under these {Rules} to begin when a communication is made shall begin to run on the earliest date that the communication is deemed to have been made in accordance with {Paragraph_2(f)}.

 8.0.sec=Any communication by